syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Windows-Forms.md

    {% endhighlight %}

-5. Include the following namespaces in the Form1.cs file.
+Step 5: Include the following namespaces in the Form1.cs file.

    {% highlight c# tabtitle="C#" %}